 - Create a model of a photo with a caption.

-- Take a digital picture of the entire class and save it in the shared file.
+- Take a digital picture of the entire class and save it in the shared folder.
 If that is not possible, print one 4- by 6-inch copy for each student.

 - Have paper and art materials available for use.

-Step 4: When students have gathered all of their photos, they should put them in chronological order — the year, from start to finish.
-Have the students cut out their pictures then glue these photos onto sheets of 9- by 12-inch construction paper.
+Step 4: When students have gathered all of their photos, they should put them in chronological order — the year from start to finish.
+Have the students cut out their pictures, then glue the photos onto sheets of 9- by 12-inch construction paper.
 Again, there should be no more than two photos on one piece of paper.

-Step 7: Let the students create their own cover page using a publishing or word processing program.
-Next, they copy and paste the class photo onto the cover page they have designed.
-I have students include the year, their name, and their teacher's name.
-Print this page and glue it onto construction paper.
-Laminate for extra durability.
-If students do not have the ability to cut and paste a class photo into another document, students should glue the class photo to a sheet of construction paper and decorate around it including the school year's date, the teacher's name and anything else they deem pertinent.
+Note: If students do not have the ability to cut and paste a class photo into another document, students should glue the class photo to a sheet of construction paper and decorate around it, including the school year's date, the teacher's name, and anything else they deem pertinent.

 Supporting All Learners

-Students who moved in later in the year will not have as many memories as others and may feel less inclined or left out while doing this project.
+Students who moved in later in the year will not have as many memories as others and may feel less inclined to participate in or left out while doing this project.
 Have those students focus on the time they did spend in your room.
-Using a digital camera, take some photos that include the student with new friends and in new situations in order to give him/her a solid base from which to work.
+Using a digital camera, take some photos that include the student with new friends and in new situations in order to give him or her a solid base from which to work.

-- To give the yearbooks a "scrapbook" effect, have students mat the pictures on different color decorative papers and use scalloped scissors to trim decorative edges.
+- To give the yearbooks a "scrapbook" effect, have students mat the pictures on decorative papers in different colors and use scalloped scissors to trim decorative edges.

-Inform your parents in a note or through your class newsletter whenever you begin a new unit in language arts.
-Parents would be very helpful in binding the yearbooks or perhaps supplementing your photo collection with images that they may have taken during the school year.
+Inform students' families in a note or through your class newsletter whenever you begin a new unit in language arts.
+Parents may be able to come in and help bind the yearbooks or perhaps supplement your photo collection with images that they took during the school year.

 - Write a list of their top 10 favorite events of the past school year.